How To Identify & Prevent Skin Cancer in Cats

 Photo by Max Kukurudziak on Unsplash

-As is often the case with humans, far and away the most common cause of skin cancer in cats is excessive exposure to sunlight.
+As is often the case with humans, the most common cause of skin cancer in cats is excessive exposure to sunlight.
 And for those of you who keep your kitties indoor-only (hooray!), you’re not totally out of the woods either:

 Indoor cats that regularly lie in window sills and patches of sunlight can also be exposed to harmful UV radiation.
 A sunburn on your cat may appear as red skin or hair loss around the temples, the outer tips of the ears, eyelids, lips, nose, and belly.